-Essential Repairs
+General Remarks

+generally good standard.
+No significan and damp proofing works have been ur Other rooms comprise a conservatory a naintained having due regard to its age and nature with fittings on modern lines and t defects were noted which, in our opinion, would, affect value.
+It is understood that all relevant documentation is in order. and a rear porch/utility room which have been added but this may not have required cation. at previous woodworm

+Essential Repairs None.
+Estimated cost of essential repairs N/a N/a N/a N/a N/a

 None.

-Estimated cost of essential repairs N/A]
+Estimated cost of essential repairs

 Retention recommended?
 Yes X No

-Retention amount N/A]
+Retention amount n/a

-Comment on Mortgageabilit The property forms suitable security for y r mortgage purposes subject to the specific lend ling criteria of any mortgage provider
+Comment on Mortgageabilit y

+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provide ∍r.

 Valuation

-Market value in present condition n £ 180,000
+Market value in present condition £ 400,000

-Market value on completion of e ssential repairs £
+Market value on completion of es £ 400,000

-Insurance reinstatement value £ 290,000
+Insurance reinstatement value £ 690,000

-(to include the cost of total rebuilding g, site clearance, professional fees, ancilla ry charges plus VAT)
+g, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
 Yes X No